Poliomyelitis

 Polio in Australia

-Polio incidence fell dramatically from the early 1960s in Australia and worldwide.16
+Polio incidence fell dramatically from the early 1960s in Australia and worldwide.19,20 In 2000, Australia was declared polio free.21

-The most recent laboratory-confirmed case of polio caused by wild-type poliovirus in Australia was in 2007.
-This case was in an overseas-born student who acquired the disease during a visit to Pakistan.17 Before this, the last case of wild-type polio was in a person who arrived from Turkey in 1977.18,19
+Since 1987, there has been one case of wild poliovirus reported in 2007.
+This case was in an overseas-born student who acquired the disease during a visit to Pakistan.22

-The World Health Organization’s intensified Global Polio Eradication Initiative has dramatically reduced the incidence of polio worldwide.22 Several regions have been certified free from polio:
+The World Health Organization’s intensified Global Polio Eradication Initiative has dramatically reduced the incidence of polio worldwide.23 Of the three wild poliovirus strains, type 2 and type 3 have been certified as globally eradicated.24 Several regions have been certified free from polio:25

-- the Western Pacific region (including Australia) in 200024
+- Western Pacific region (including Australia) in 2000

-A few countries in Africa and Asia still have poliovirus transmission, but disease incidence is low.
+A few countries in Africa and Asia still have wild poliovirus type 1 transmission, but disease incidence is low.
 In these countries, polio cases are seen sporadically or as outbreaks among non-vaccinated people.
+Afghanistan and Pakistan are the only two countries where wild poliovirus type 1 continues to circulate.26

 Vaccine information